tmischke999/QA-Academy/README.md

 ---

+### **Capstone Project Deliverables**

+This repository is designed to showcase your capstone project.
+To ensure clarity and professionalism, structure your deliverables as follows:

+1. **Repository Overview**:
+   - Organize your project into these key folders:
+     ```plaintext
+     ├── docs/        # Test plans, reports, and documentation
+     ├── scripts/     # Automation scripts (API and UI)
+     ├── results/     # Performance metrics and test results
+     ```

+2. **README Content**:
+   - Use this file to:
+     - Provide an overview of the project’s objectives.
+     - Include instructions for navigating the repository and running automation scripts.
+     - Summarize key findings and recommendations from your testing efforts.

+By adhering to this structure, you’ll create a repository that is ready to showcase during interviews and to stakeholders.

+---

 ## **Contributing**
 If you’d like to contribute to this repository (e.g., by adding resources or improving documentation), feel free to submit a pull request.
 Contributions are always welcome!